Skip to content

 Clientele doesn't do any tricks, or magic, or anything complex.
 The generated code has documentation and is designed to be readable.
 It is only a small layer on top of already well established tools, such as HTTPX.

-In fact, we have some generated clients in our project repository so you can see what it looks like.
+In fact, I have some generated clients in our project repository so you can see what it looks like.
 We even have example tests for you to learn how to integrate with it.

-It is that way because we know you will need to inspect it in the future.
-We want you to know that this is a sane and sensible tool.
+It is that way because I know you will need to inspect it in the future.
+I want you to know that this is a sane and sensible tool.